Your Beneficiaries Matter: Check Who They Are [Video]by Financial Design Studio, Inc. / April 4, 2022

 This is why this is such a big thing to check, because it is so easily missed.

 The last one here is life insurance.
-And again, this is one when you set up these policies, you set them up as a 30 year term policies perhaps, and when you set them, you put beneficiaries at the time, but again, we forget to go back and check them to make sure they are up to date with who we would want them to be.
+Again, this is one when you set up these policies, you set them up as a 30 year term policy perhaps.
+Then you listed who the beneficiary is, but again, we forget to go back and check them to make sure they are up to date with who we would want them to be.

 Primary & Contingent

 What you are looking for is that you have a primary beneficiary.
-That means if something happens to you this is the first person.
-And then the second contingent means if the first person predeceases you, now you need to have a contingent beneficiary.
+That means if something happens to you this is the first person who will inherit these assets.
+And then just in case the primary beneficiary pre-deceases you then you need to have a contingent beneficiary listed.
 And that just means that if the primary is not living, then the contingent beneficiary will inherit the assets.

 Whenever you are making these changes to these accounts to update beneficiaries, if you haven’t already.
 As you are checking off each one from the list, be sure to just print out a confirmation or a summary so that you know you made a change and you are up to date.
 That way you have a record of it.

-Ultimately, when you are checking your beneficiaries and checking to make sure the primary and contingent are the people are sure are receiving your assets and are the ones that you love.
+Ultimately, when you are checking your beneficiaries and making sure the primary and contingent are the people you want to be receiving your assets because they are the ones that you love.
 So we are caring for them by doing this quick check of who the beneficiaries are.